Storsteinnes Chapel

-Storsteinnes Chapel (Storsteinnes kapell) is a parish church of the Church of Norway in Balsfjord Municipality in Troms og Finnmark county, Norway.
+Storsteinnes Chapel (Storsteinnes kapell) is a parish church of the Church of Norway in Balsfjord Municipality in Troms county, Norway.
 It is located on the south side of the village of Storsteinnes.
 It is one of the churches for the Balsfjord parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden church was built in a long church style in 1968.
 The church seats about 200 people.